 Then Louise snatched me from him, her nails in my ribs.
 She whipped off the hat and plunged my face into the smoky white fur over her missing right breast.

-What was it about me, that I always needed such clutching?
+What was it about me, always needing such clutching?
 Was I falling?
 Disappearing?

 Ted struggled to get me back.
 He finally caused her to fumble me, and he jiggled me down the hall and into their bedroom and tossed me onto the bed.
 I heard Louise say, "Don't hurt him," as I rode the breaking waves, which from the first instant made me nauseous and would in no way be entertaining for me for any length of time.